ozkary/ozkary.github.io/_posts/2023/2023-04-22-data-engineering-process-fundamentals-design-planning-exercise.md

   - GitHub
 toc: true
 ---

-Now that we have laid the foundation through design and planning, we can dive into a hands-on exercise to build the infrastructure in a cloud-agnostic way.
-By taking a cloud-agnostic approach, we can ensure that our data engineering project implementation remains flexible and adaptable to different cloud providers.
-This allows us to leverage the benefits of multiple cloud platforms or easily switch between providers if needed.
+Having laid a strong design foundation, it's time to embark on a hands-on exercise that's crucial to our data engineering project's success.
+Our immediate focus is on building the essential cloud resources that will serve as the backbone for our data pipelines, data lake, and data warehouse.
+Taking a cloud-agnostic approach ensures our implementation remains flexible and adaptable across different cloud providers, enabling us to leverage the advantages of multiple platforms or switch providers seamlessly if required.
+By completing this step, we set the stage for efficient and effective coding of our solutions.
+Let's get started on this vital infrastructure-building journey.

 ## Cloud Infrastructure Planning